jnymrks/jnymrks/test.md

 Each program was tested with various inputs to ensure correct functionality and performance.
 The tests aimed to cover typical, boundary, and error cases.

+---

 ### MyCopy Test
 In this test, I wrote a python program to randomly generates the string with ASCII letters.
 The size of the string was from 1KiB to 16MiB.
-The text files are in `Copy/test_txt` directory.
+The text files and the python file are in `Copy/test_txt` directory.
 In all cases, the output was correct and also for the edge cases(like text file with no letters), it worked well.

 ### ForkCopy Test